michpalm/TestFiles/README.md

-## Proposed changes
+## Changes this Pull Request ntroduces

-Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-If it fixes a bug or resolves a feature request, be sure to link to that issue.
+Describe the big picture of your changes here to communicate to the reviewers why they should accept this pull request.
+If it fixes a bug or resolves a feature request, be sure to link to the trello card (if available).

 ## Types of changes

-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce to Aggregation?
-_Put an `x` in the boxes that apply_
+_Put an `x` in the boxes that applies_

-- [ ] Bugfix (non-breaking change which fixes an issue)
+- [ ] Bugfix (change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Logging purpose (change which adds logging for errors or data)
+- [ ] Refactoring (change which does not change external behaviour yet improves internal structure)
+- [ ] Style (change that do not affect the meaning of the code: white-space, formatting, missing semi-colons, etc)

-## Checklist
+## Reviewer's Checklist

-_Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
-This is simply a reminder of what we are going to look for before merging your code._
+This is a guideline for the reviewer on what to check to ensure that the quality of the code is kept at a Tink standard.
+_Put an `x` in the boxes that have been checked and fullfiled_

-- [ ] I have read the [CONTRIBUTING](https://github.com/appium/appium/blob/master/CONTRIBUTING.md) doc
+- [ ] The code packages follow the [Tink structure](https://docs.google.com/document/d/18pSzbRPlHYbKJtCDntMYE_4TqNWFdyTFuETq6lyNZBk/edit#heading=h.f3ao0xse8vu5)
+- [ ] The code is clean from `development-only` code (setDebugOutput, println)
+- [ ] The known errors are being handled and unknown logged
+- [ ] The `JSON/XML` values are sanitized (Not hardcoded from string concatenation of input values; Use `Jackson`!)
+- [ ] The code uses a [`Constants Class`](https://docs.google.com/document/d/18pSzbRPlHYbKJtCDntMYE_4TqNWFdyTFuETq6lyNZBk/edit#heading=h.6tr2fkwudh2m) for constants
-- [ ] I have signed the [CLA](https://cla.js.foundation/appium/appium)
+- [ ] The code uses `Catalog` for translatable strings
-- [ ] Lint and unit tests pass locally with my changes
+- [ ] The code follows the style, formatting and naming conventions of [Tink](https://docs.google.com/document/d/18pSzbRPlHYbKJtCDntMYE_4TqNWFdyTFuETq6lyNZBk/edit#heading=h.hxfhn3yt7me0)
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] Follow the code for logical errors
-- [ ] Any dependent changes have been merged and published in downstream modules

 ## Further comments